 So while there’re no question that a vegan diet is more sustainable, you’re probably left wondering what the heck you’d be able to eat.

 Lucky for us, the world of plant-based cuisine has blown up since its humble beginnings, with many celebrities coming out as vegan, famous restauranteurs serving vegan options, and delicious plant-based products taking supermarkets by storm.
 Even back in 2007 when I started Regal Vegan, good vegan offerings were paltry.
-That said, this is New York City - home to some 45,000 eating and drinking locations, and as a native New Yorker, I can tell you we take our food very seriously.
+That said, this is New York City - home to tens of thousands eating and drinking locations, and as a native New Yorker, I can tell you we take our food very seriously.
 Here’s ten great spots that get the Regal Vegan stamp of approval as the truly sustainable cream of the crop.

 Famed cookbook author Isa Chandra has come home to roost with a Williamsburg outpost of her Omaha resto of the same name.
 Come very hungry because the portions are huge, and you'll want to try everything.
-Stuffed Avocado, Hen of the Woods Piccata and Mac ’n’ Shews are big favorites.
+Hen of the Woods Piccata and Mac ’n’ Shews are big favorites.
 Somehow, you’ll have to try to save room for the excellent desserts, though as of this writing, I’m still full from the Truffled Poutine

 Forgive the cliché, but you must come to the neighborhood made famous by HBO’s Girls to eat with your hands at this cool vegan Ethiopian restaurant.
 You literally can’t order wrong - everything is delicious.
 The drinks are great, the coffee is special, and live music creates a very authentically Ethiopian experience.